 So, you’ve decided to take your practice solo, congratulations!
 You’re taking the steps to tackle your legal career goals on your terms, and that’s something to be excited about.
 Before you get too ahead of yourself, have you considered what are the best practice areas for solo attorneys?

-Whether you’re moving away from a law firm or starting out solo, there are several business decisions you must consider if you want to be successful.
-If you haven’t done so already, you’ll want to get a good grasp on the practice areas you will focus on.
+Whether you’re moving away from a law firm, beginning your LSAT prep, or starting out solo, there are several business decisions you must consider if you want to be successful.
+If you haven’t done so already, you’ll want to get a goo grasp on the practice areas you will focus on.
 This will determine your services, marketing, and entire business model.

 Motivation and values